couch-consulting/bayes_insurance_java/README.md

 2. Run compile_and_run_netviewer.bat

 ## Docu
+* Network file itself can not be pushed to Source control because it is to big (ca. 270 MB) but the code will create the same network file everytime
 * You have to surround every Netica code with try-catch statements
 * For state of Nodes: If not a string -> N indicates pure Number, R indicates Range
 * Only Int Numbers and ranges possible due to netica seeing a "." or "," as state separator